mikrdgz/recharge-docs/docs/self-hosted-checkout.md

 # Self-hosted Checkout
 This article will walk you through building a self-hosted checkout with ReCharge.
-Use the self-hosted checkout approach to own the checkout process end-to-end while still using our Checkout APIs.
-This solution builds on the [ReCharge hosted checkout](docs/recharge-hosted-checkout.md) flow.
+Use the self-hosted checkout approach to own the checkout process end-to-end while still using our Checkouts API.
+This solution builds on the [ReCharge hosted checkout](recharge-hosted-checkout.md) flow.
 Instead of creating a checkout then redirecting the customer to ReCharge, you will redirect the customer to your own checkout pages and capture data about the checkout to send to ReCharge for processing.
 ![self-hosted checkout](assets/images/self-hosted-checkout.png)

 ## 1. Create a Checkout